guido57/PlayingOctopusSD/README.md

 ### FileSD

 it can be used to upload new songs (mp3 and mid).
-The index (azmin.json) is automatic
+The index (azmin.json) update is automatic

 ![](https://github.com/guido57/PlayingOctopusSD/blob/main/docs/Octopus%20FileSD.png)